coddingtonbear/django-mailbox/readme.rst

 Introduction
 ~~~~~~~~~~~~

-How many times have you had to consume some sort of POP3, IMAP, or local mailbox for incoming content?
-One too many times for me.
+How many times have you had to consume some sort of POP3, IMAP, or local mailbox for incoming content, or had to otherwise construct an application driven by e-mail?
+One too many times, I'm sure.

 This small Django application will allow you to specify mailboxes that you would like consumed for incoming content; the e-mail will be stored, and you can process it at will (or, if you're in a hurry, by subscribing to a signal).